Ukraine conflict briefing

 Supply chain and demand disruption

-The conflict risks derailing the fragile aerospace industry recovery since the pandemic.
+Defence OEMs have in recent weeks spoken of the difficulties experienced in the global supply chain, with the Ukraine war exacerbating the fallout from the Covid-19 pandemic.
 The substantial Ukrainian aerospace industry, one of the largest in the world, faces short-term annihilation.

 Impact of sanctions